 Getting Out of Debt and Fixing Your Credit

-Getting out of debt takes a lot of work, but is possible with the right plan in place.
+Getting out of debt takes a lot of work and may require some sacrifices, but is possible with the right plan in place.
 There are different methods to pay off debt to consider when formulating your debt repayment strategy.
 You should always choose the tactic that best works for your situation.

 You should also consider how debt impacts your credit score when prioritizing which debts to pay first.
 Fixing your credit and getting out of debt go hand-in-hand since you’ll need good credit to make big purchases like a new home or car.
 Navigating debt, credit changes and everything in between can be especially overwhelming if you’re managing multiple debts.

 Along the way, you may find some inaccurate negative items on your credit report like a credit card you never had or a reported late payment that was never paid late.
 These items add up and can hurt your score.
 Lexington Law can assist you with disputing inaccurate items on your credit report to ensure all items are fair and accurate.

 This study consists was conducted using Google Surveys.
 The sample consists of no less than 2,000 completed answers.
 Post-stratification weighting has been applied to ensure accurate and reliable representation of the total population.
 The survey ran in April 2019.

 Sources: U.S. Census 1, 2, 3 | Fool | SmartAsset | Student Loan Hero | Alaska.gov 1, 2 | Kansas Commerce | Bureau of Labor Statistics 1, 2, 3, 4, 5 | Investopedia 1, 2 | Cheapest Destinations Blog | Go Abroad | International Living 1, 2, 3 | CEIC 1, 2, 3, 4 | Travel and Leisure | USA Today | Saskatchewan | CNBC